Monday, January 20, 2025

 From now on I will say simply "13th," or whatever the district number, as Parisians do.

-• Ballet, a court dance: Aristocratic dancers governed their bodies as they did their emotions, which makes them fit masters of subordinates and forming them to be members of a court from which spontaneity was banished.
+• Ballet, a court dance: Aristocratic dancers governed their bodies as they did their emotions, which made them fit masters of subordinates and formed them to be members of a court from which spontaneity was banished.

 For more, please click.